mdtanker/invert4geom/docs/contributing.md

 ## Release Checklist
 * re-run any relevant notebooks
+* add any new dependencies to the binder env
 * check docs are building correctly using the GitHub actions link within the PR
 * merge the PR
 * wait for `PyPI` to publish the new version [here](https://pypi.python.org/pypi/invert4geom)